Revisiting the Sega Genesis’s launch lineup

 Super Thunder Blade is another port of Sega’s Super Scaler arcade games.
 This is a lot like Space Harrier, except with a helicopter.
 You fly around, shoot enemies, try to dodge buildings and enemy fire.
 You know, the sort of things you normally do in a helicopter.

 I’m not going to beat around the bush.
 This game is awful.
 Your heli is incredibly sluggish to control.
 It’s like flying through cold syrup.
 Not to mention the controls are backwards.
-Which is something I normally prefer for flight games.
+This is something I normally prefer for flight games.
 Pull back to go up and what not.
-However it just does not feel natural here, at all.
+However, it just does not feel natural here, at all.
 Especially coming off how tight Space Harrier II felt.
-This is one of those games that’s tough for all the wrong reason.
-Where you feel like you’re fighting poor mechanics more than the actual enemies.
+This is one of those games that’s hard for all the wrong reasons.
+You feel like you’re fighting poor mechanics more than the actual enemies.

-Super Thunder Blade really is quite a downgrade over the arcade version, and not just in the graphics department.
+Super Thunder Blade is quite a downgrade over the arcade version.
+Not just in the graphics department.
 Even contemporary reviews were mixed.
 The Games Machine called it “not quite as super as the title makes it out”, while EGM was critical of its choppy visuals and poorly mimicked sprite scaling.
-I feel sorry for anyone who picked this up instead of Space Harrier II.
+I feel bad for anyone who picked this up instead of Space Harrier II.

 Altered Beast

 Rise from your grave!
-Athena has been kidnapped by the evil Neff, and Zeus has resurrected a legendary Greek hero (you) to save her from the clutches of the underworld.
+Athena has been kidnapped!
+Zeus has resurrected a legendary Greek hero (you) to save her from the clutches of the underworld.

-Altered Beast is a fairly boiler plate side scrolling beat-em-up.
+Altered Beast is a fairly boilerplate side-scrolling beat-em-up.
 You punch, you kick, you cause enemies to explode.
 It’s that simple.
 There’s no tricks or special moves to memorize here.
 Its main gimmick rather involves grabbing power ups by defeating blue wolves.
 Each one you collect makes you progressively buffer, and hit that much harder.
-Collect three in a stage and you can turn into your beast form.
-There are five stages in total, each with their own unique form.
+Collect three in a stage and turn into your beast form.
+There are five stages in total, each with a unique form.
 Werewolf, weredragon, werebear, weretiger, and werewolf again, but gold this time!
-Each with its own special abilities.
+All with unique special abilities.

-This is actually a really faithful port of the arcade original.
-Which it should be, since the Genesis was based on the Sega System 16 board.
-It was also the pack-in title for the North American launch, so this is the game that introduced most early fans to that juicy blast processed power.
+This is a faithful port of the arcade original.
+And it should be, since the Genesis was based on the Sega System 16 board.
+It was also the pack-in title for the North American launch, so it introduced most early fans to that juicy blast processed power.

 Beast is also very short and relatively easy.
 A skilled player can usually beat it in about 10 minutes.
-That really is the biggest problem with these arcade ports.
+That’s the biggest problem with these arcade ports.
 They were designed for short bursts of play at a coin-op rather than longer at-home sessions.
-There’s little reason to revisit it after completion, aside from trying the harder difficulties.
+There’s little reason to revisit it after completion.
 For 1988 though, when the only competition was Bad Dudes on the NES, this would have seemed like a miracle.

 Alex Kidd in the Enchanted Castle

 Enchanted Castle is part platformer, part beat-em-up.
 Both those on their own are fine enough.
 Combined, the whole thing feels poorly executed.
-Plus it has these weird rock-paper-scissors minigames which just aren’t fun at all.
-That’s just what you want in your children’s platformer; a game of chance where you die if you lose.
-That’s definitely not frustrating in the least!
+Plus it has these weird rock-paper-scissors minigames.
+These aren’t fun at all.
+That’s what you want in your children’s platformer; a game of chance where you die if you lose.
+That’s not frustrating in the least!

 I will say that Alex Kidd looks pretty good for an early release.
 It’s bright and colourful, and the animations are decent.
 The art design is quite lacking though.
 The music is okay, but gets very annoying very quickly.
-It’s definitely not Sonic.
+It’s not Sonic.
 Not even close.
 In their original 1989 review, UK games magazine Raze called it “uninvolving and ultimately repetitive”, concluding that it’s one of those games you don’t mind receiving, but would think twice about buying.
-Let’s just say there’s a reason why the Kidd was replaced with a hog.
+There’s a reason why the Kidd was replaced with a hog.

 Thunder Force II

-For some reason, space ship shoot-em-ups were all the rage in the late 80’s.
-At least in Japan.
-There’s so many of them it’s almost absurd.
-Especially considering that each game is pretty much six and half a dozen of the others.
-To be honest, I’m not a fan of this genre.
-Especially the bullet hell type games that seemed to be the bee’s knees back then.
+For some reason, space ship shoot-em-ups were all the rage in Japan in the late 80s.
+There are so many of them it’s almost absurd.
+Especially considering that each game is six and half a dozen of the others.
+I’m not a fan of this genre.
+Especially the bullet hell games that seemed to be the bee’s knees back then.

-Sega of course had several of their own shmups.
+Sega of course had several shmups.
 Zaxxon, Fantasy Zone, and Thunder Force.
 Most people are probably familiar with the third entry in the franchise.
 It’s the one that tends to pop up most in compilations.
 Thunder Force II was the first to hit the Genesis though.
-Unlike its successor, it’s a top down that lets you freely navigate a large map.
-But you still do things like shoot enemy ships and land bases, dodge bullets, and collect power ups for your weapons.
-Standard stuff.
+Unlike its successor, it’s a top-down game where you freely navigate a large map.
+But you still shoot enemy ships and land bases, dodge bullets, and collect power ups for your weapons; the standard stuff.

 I died a lot playing this, as one would expect.
 I said I didn’t care much for the old 2D shmups, and I still don’t.
 However, I think this may very well be the best launch title so far.
-The graphics are more in line with what we came to expect from later Genesis releases.
+The graphics are in line with later Genesis releases.
 Sprites are detailed, and everything is crisp and colourful.
 The gameplay action is also silky smooth.
-While the voice samples leave something to be desired, the soundtrack is absolutely fantastic.
-That FM synth chip is really being put to strong use here, rather than the tinny audio that’s all too common in other Genesis games.
-Out of all the launch lineup, this would be the one I would have gotten.
+While the voice samples leave something to be desired, the soundtrack is fantastic.
+That FM synth chip is being put to strong use here, rather than the tinny audio that’s all too common in other Genesis games.
+This would be the one I would have gotten at launch.

 Tommy Lasorda Baseball

 Sega made a name for themselves in North America as the platform of choice for sports aficionados.
 Tommy Lasorda Baseball was the first such title for the Genesis, and the first to feature a celebrity endorsement.
 Lasorda had quite the baseball career; playing, coaching, and later managing the LA Dodgers.
-He was also apparently known for obscenity laden tirades.
-A man after my own heart.
-And at 93, he’s still alive and kicking, and presumably swearing up a storm.
+He was also apparently known for obscenity-laden tirades; a man after my own heart.
+And at 93, he’s still alive; presumably swearing up a storm.

 When it comes to Tommy Lasorda Baseball, I’m about as good at it as I am at Real World Baseball.
 That is to say, not very.
 I couldn’t figure out how to hit the ball.
-Not that I was really bothered to spend enough time to learn.
+Not that I was bothered to spend enough time to learn.
 Sportsball is not my thing.
 Overall though, this is pretty decent for a 16-bit baseball simulator.
-Especially such an early one.
-Graphics look great and it’s got a fairly catchy sound track.
-There’s even some nice psudo-scaling effects on the ball when you hit one for the bleachers.
+Its graphics look great and it’s got a catchy soundtrack.
+There’s even some nice pseudo-scaling effects on the ball when you hit one for the bleachers.

-Like any good sports sim, there’s also a metagame underneath with player stats affecting hitting and pitching odds.
+Like any good sports sim, there’s a metagame underneath with player stats affecting hitting and pitching odds.
 Unfortunately, while 26 MLB cities are represented, players and teams are entirely fictional.
 There also seems to be no variation in stadiums.
-While you certainly wouldn’t want to put down MLB The Show for this, it would have been a lot of fun for baseball fans at the time.
+While you certainly wouldn’t want to put down MLB The Show for this, it would have been a lot of fun for baseball fans.

 Last Battle